Executive Director Position Open

 When the public library moved into new accommodations in 1973, the City of Newton sold the building to HCHS for $1.00.
 At that time some necessary improvements were undertaken, including installing fencing, renovating walls and roof, installing new flooring in the basement, adding heating equipment, painting, and laying carpet on the main level.
 On April 16, 1974, the Harvey County Historical Museum & Archives was dedicated, and has been actively operating since then.

-The building was entered on the National Register of Historic Places on May 31, 1974 and building preservation and restoration is a continual priority.
+The building was entered on the National Register of Historic Places on May 31, 1974.
+Building preservation and restoration is a continual priority.